Volunteer with WMG

 Bilingual English and Spanish speakers are encouraged to apply!
 We are always looking to expand our educational offerings to a wider audience and you can help us meet that goal by supporting our spanish communication and outreach.
 A portion of WMG's staff is bilingual, but there may be times when there are no Spanish speakers available, in which case it will be helpful for applicants to have a working grasp of English as well.

 ¡Necesitamos personas bilingües que hablen inglés y español!
-Siempre estamos buscando ampliar nuestra oferta de educación y tú nos puedes ayudar con eso al apoyarnos en la comunicación e involucración en español.
+Siempre estamos buscando ampliar nuestra ofertas de educación y tú nos puedes ayudar con eso al apoyarnos en la comunicación e involucración en español.
 Una parte del equipo de WMG es bilingüe, pero habrá momentos cuando no hay quien se pueda comunicar en español, por lo cual sería útil que los aplicantes tengan también un entendimiento básico del inglés.

 Benefits